Lax matrices from antidominantly shifted Yangians and quantum affine algebras: A-type: Introduction

 A subset of $GL_n$ rational Lax matrices constructed in~\cite{fp} are known to be the building blocks for the transfer matrices of non-compact spin chains and Baxter $Q$-operators, see~\cite{bflms, dm} (cf.~\cite{z} for a discussion of the trigonometric case).
 The matrix elements of those Lax matrices are realized as polynomials in the Heisenberg algebra generators in analogy to the free field realization.
 The Fock vacuum vector serves as the highest weight state and the trace in the transfer matrix construction is taken over the entire Fock space.
 As discussed in Section~\ref{ssec GT patterns}, the realization studied in this paper is closely related to the Gelfand-Tsetlin bases which are not necessarily constrained to representations of the highest/lowest weight type.
 In order to describe the modules that arise from the free field realization one has to impose additional conditions on the corresponding Gelfand-Tsetlin patterns.
 Consequently, we expect that the transfer matrices can be defined in terms of the Lax matrices presented in this article by introducing the appropriate trace over the Gelfand-Tsetlin oscillator realization.
 In addition to the construction of transfer matrices from Lax matrices linear in the spectral parameter, this approach should allow for the construction of the commuting family of operators with Lax matrices of higher degree in the spectral parameter.
 We leave the precise details of this construction as well as generalizations to Lie algebras beyond $A$-type for a future work.

 Historically, the shifted Yangians $Y_\nu(\fg)$ were first introduced for $\fg=\gl_n$ and dominant shifts $\nu$ in~\cite{bk2}, where their certain quotients were identified with type $A$ finite $W$-algebras, the latter being natural quantizations of type $A$ Slodowy slices.
 This construction was further generalized to any semisimple $\fg$ but still dominant $\nu\in \Lambda^+$ in~\cite{kwwy}, where it was shown that their GKLO-type quotients (called \emph{truncated shifted Yangians}) quantize slices in the affine Grassmannians.
-The generalization to arbitrary shifts $\nu\in \Lambda$ was finally carried out in~\cite[Appendix~B]{bfnb}, and it was conjectured that their truncations quantize \emph{generalized slices in the affine Grassmannians} introduced in~\emph{loc.cit.} In contrast to the original approach, we consider exactly the opposite case, with antidominant shifts, in the current paper (note that any shifted Yangian $Y_\nu(\fg)$ may be embedded into the antidominantly shifted one $Y_{-\mu}(\fg),\ \mu\in \Lambda^+$, via the \emph{shift homomorphisms} of~\cite{fkp}).
-The main technical benefit is the RTT realization of those $Y_{-\mu}(\gl_n)$ (resp.~$U_{-\mu^+,-\mu^-}(L\gl_n)$), and as a result a conceptual explanation of the coproduct homomorphisms of~\cite{fkp} (resp.\ of~\cite{ft1}).
-Also, the antidominant case allows us to access interesting algebraic integrable systems that appear on the Coulomb branches of four-dimensional supersymmetric $\mathcal{N}=2$ ADE quiver gauge theories of the asymptotically free type~\cite{np}; a typical representative of such an integrable system is a closed Toda chain.
+The generalization to arbitrary shifts $\nu\in \Lambda$ was finally carried out in~\cite[Appendix~B]{bfnb}, where it was conjectured that their truncations quantize \emph{generalized slices in the affine Grassmannians} introduced in~\emph{loc.cit.} The latter result was recently established in~\cite{w1}.

+In contrast to the aforementioned original approach, we consider exactly the opposite case, with antidominant shifts, in the current paper (note that any shifted Yangian $Y_\nu(\fg)$ may be embedded into the antidominantly shifted one $Y_{-\mu}(\fg),\ \mu\in \Lambda^+$, via the \emph{shift homomorphisms} of~\cite{fkp}).
+The main technical benefit is the RTT realization of those $Y_{-\mu}(\gl_n)$ (respectively $U_{-\mu^+,-\mu^-}(L\gl_n)$), and as a result a conceptual explanation of the coproduct homomorphisms of~\cite{fkp} (respectively of~\cite{ft1}).
+Also, we note that the antidominant case allows to access interesting algebraic integrable systems that appear on the Coulomb branches of four-dimensional supersymmetric $\mathcal{N}=2$ ADE quiver gauge theories of the asymptotically free type~\cite{np}; a typical representative of such an integrable system is a closed Toda chain.